kennynguyeenx/vietnamese-text/README.md

 Installation
 ------------

-- You can download VietnameseText through https://github.com/kennynguyeenx/VietnameseText.
+- You can download vietnamese-text through https://github.com/kennynguyeenx/vietnamese-text.

-- VietnameseText requires the Internationalization extension and Multibyte String extension from PHP.
+- vietnamese-text requires the Internationalization extension and Multibyte String extension from PHP.

 - Typically you can use the configure option `--enable-intl --enable-mbstring` while compiling PHP.
 More information can be found in the [PHP documentation](http://php.net/manual/en/intro.intl.php).